avyboy/aresmush/features/handles.md

 Some people value their privacy; we get that.
 Handles are completely optional.
 If you don't have one, you won't be able to access some of Ares' cool new features, but you will still be able to use all the basic MUSH features, just like on Penn/Tiny.

-There are also a whole bunch of privacy settings, which we'll get into more later.
+It doesn't have to be all or nothing, though.
+There are a whole bunch of privacy settings, which we'll get into more later.

 # What do handles do?